 While it is explicitly clear that there will be a Rapture of the church, what may not be as obvious is when the Rapture will take place.
 There are four main schools of thought regarding this.
 1. There are those who maintain that the Rapture will take place in conjunction with Christ’s Second Coming after the 7-year time of Tribulation that precedes His Second Coming.
 Those who affirm this view believe in a post-tribulation Rapture.
 2. There are those who believe that the Rapture will occur in the middle of the coming 7-year Tribulation period.
 This is known as the mid-tribulation Rapture position; 3.
 There are also those who believe that the church will endure a good portion of the Tribulation period, but not the entire thing.
 This is known as the pre-wrath Rapture position.
 Those who hold this position limit the wrath of the God to only the latter part of the Tribulation.
 4. Finally, there are those who believe that the Rapture of the church will take place before the 7-Year Tribulation begins.
 This position is known as the pre-tribulation Rapture position.
 This last position – the pre-tribulation Rapture – is the view held by this writer, and the view that will be defended in this blog.

 We will now take a look at some of the key arguments in favour of a pre-tribulation Rapture.
-This will be done in the form of five theses that will first be stated, and then defended.
 There are, of course, more than just five arguments in favour of this position.
-However, in a short blog such as this, it is better go deep with a few theses, then to only touch the surface of several.
+However, in a short blog such as this, it is better go deep with a few, than to only touch the surface of several.
 For a larger treatment of this subject, I recommend Mark Hitchcock’s The End, Dr. J. Dwight Pentecost’s Things of Come, or Dr. John F. Walvoord’s The Rapture Question.

 Something should be said briefly about the tribulation itself, as this is the period of time that the Rapture question is related to.
 Immediately before Jesus returns to this earth to set up His kingdom, a 7-year period of time will transpire on earth that will be characterized by several divine judgments which represent the wrath of God poured out on those who have rejected Him.
 During this time, the Antichrist will arise and will persecute those who resist him and remain faithful to God.
 The Book of Revelation details what will take place on the earth during these trying days.
 The pre-tribulation Rapture position maintains that before this 7-year period begins, the church will be removed from the earth by the Lord – an event described in 1 Thessalonians 4:13 – 18.
 What are some of the reasons to believe in a pre-tribulation Rapture as opposed to one of the other three views?